 A few days later, I still had no luck, and Blakeslee’s search for the mansion was fruitless as well.
 But before giving up on the search, Blakeslee decided to try and switch his focus on the taller buildings as well.
 But he had a different resource.
 He had recently unearthed a website that had 1924 aerial pictures of Manhattan.

-The resolution wasn’t amazing, but it did provide an all-inclusive survey of the area, and apparently in one of the pictures, Blakeslee was able to spot a long shadow that he thought could belong to one of the taller buildings seen in the film.
+The resolution wasn’t amazing, but it did provide an all-inclusive survey of the area, and apparently in one of the pictures, Blakeslee was able to spot a long shadow of what he thought could belong to one of the taller buildings seen in the film.
 He followed up by checking out Google Street View and discovered that the building at 156 E 79th St (near Lexington) matched the one that appears in background of the wide shot in this scene.

 He passed on this info to me and we both concluded the home Kelly visits in the film was on the NW corner of Madison Ave and 79th St. To help confirm this, I searched along 79th Street found that there were plenty of smaller buildings from the film that were still-standing today (see the “before/after” images above to compare).
 But Blakeslee was still anxious to find a vintage photo featuring either the mansion Kelly visits or the one across the street (the same way I was anxious to find a photo of that Burns Bros Coal warehouse from another scene).
 Once I knew for sure the location of the scene, I could be a little more meticulous in my online search for vintage photos.
 And shortly thereafter, I was able to find one photo of the intersection that clearly showed both residences — only it was taken from the opposite direction (looking west towards 5th Avenue and Central Park).